buildbot/buildbot/master/docs/manual/installation/misc.rst

 A worker may also be gracefully shutdown from the web UI.
 This is useful to shutdown a worker without interrupting any current builds.
-The buildmaster will wait until the worker is finished all its current builds, and will then tell the worker to shutdown.
+The buildmaster will wait until the worker has finished all its current builds, and will then tell the worker to shutdown.

 .. [#f1]